browneyedsoul/remnote-plugins/README.md

 # How to Use it?

-Please check the [Custom CSS Tutorial](https://forum.remnote.io/t/what-is-custom-css-and-how-do-i-use-it/1231) first
+1. Please check the [Custom CSS Tutorial](https://forum.remnote.io/t/what-is-custom-css-and-how-do-i-use-it/1231) first

-## The Standard Way

-- Click the css file and copy the text.

-## The Simpler Way ⚡️

-- Copy the CSSs started with `@import` down below
+2. Copy the CSSs started with `@import` down below

-↓

-Go back to your Knowledge Base.
+3. Go back to your Knowledge Base.
 And then, Paste the clipboard into the Custom CSS power-up page Code Block in which the language button adjusted to CSS.
-(The latter way makes Your Custom CSS always up to date.)

 > PS: All the latest snippets are optimized for `Modern Dark Theme`